The United States is destroying its last chemical weapons - Breaking Latest News

 In concrete terms, the destruction operations consist of a complex procedure in which a series of robot-like machines disassemble and disassemble the weapons, depriving them of the chemical content and destroying their casings after having washed them at high temperatures.
 The extracted chemical content is instead destroyed with a process called neutralizationin which it is mixed with hot water and sodium hydroxide, then verifying that the chemical agent has actually been destroyed.

 Il New York Times he recounted, for example, the destruction of the bullets loaded with mustard gas, which together with the mortars made up the8.5 percent of the stockpile of chemical weapons supplied to the United States at the end of the Cold War, equal to 30.610 total tons.
-In the Colored warehouse, the projectiles were perforated and emptied of their contents with a suction system: the casing was subsequently washed and heated to over 600 degrees, producing scrap metal which some conveyor belts led to a large dumpster, and the contents chemical was destroyed by neutralization.
+In the Colorado depot the bullets were drilled and emptied of their contents with a suction system: the casing was subsequently washed and heated to over 600 degrees, producing scrap metal which some conveyor belts led to a large dumpster, and the contents chemical was destroyed by neutralization.

 These are all operations that require skilled men and women, who work wearing protective overalls and gloves and who, before proceeding with the destruction of the weapons, pass them under X-rays to check that they are not damaged and that they are not leaking.
-In this case a further and different destruction procedure is envisaged, with a detonation inside a vault.
+If this were the case, a further and different destruction procedure is envisaged, with a detonation inside a vault.

 According to available information, the United States last used chemical weapons in battle during World War I, from 1915 to 1918.
 But during the Vietnam War, between 1955 and 1975, they used the Agent Orange, a powerful herbicide that is very harmful to humans.